zeroquinc/Steamcord/README.md

 10. Copy the generated URL and open it in your web browser to add the bot to a server you have manage permissions on.

 Remember to keep your bot's token safe, as anyone with the token can control your bot.

-## How to use

-1. Fill in your Steam API key and Steam ID, your Steam ID can be found [here](https://www.steamidfinder.com/)
-2. Rename env to .env and fill in the variables
-3. Pip install `requirements.txt`
-4. Run `main.py`